 Can You Use Your Mobile Provider’s International Data Plan?

-US/Canadian/Australian domestic mobile providers often offer an international data plan (either free or for an extra charge) but they all come with a few major drawbacks:
+US/Canadian/Australian domestic mobile providers often offer an international data plan but they all come with a few major drawbacks:

-• Slow speeds: You’re often downgraded to 2G/3G speeds so even opening basic webpages could take forever to load (if it even loads).
+- Data Caps and Slow speeds: You’re often downgraded to 2G/3G speed once you use 1-2GB of data so even opening basic webpages could take forever to load (if it even loads).
 Many apps won’t function.
-Google Maps won’t work.
-Forget about social media.

 For example, the AT&T International Day Pass costs $10/day.
 They also have their AT&T Passport plan, a monthly plan that’s either $70/month for 2 GB of data or $140/month for 6 GB.
 Then they charge an insane overage of $30 per GB.
 Verizon also has a $10/day pass but they knock you down to 3G speeds after 2GB each day.